onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 - ``numpy.put(arr, ind, val)`` loops over each index/value pair ``i,v``, and write the value ``v`` at the position ``i`` in ``arr``.
   Note that this is also the operation performed by ``arr[ind] = val``.

-The aim of the global indexer is to offer similar functionnalities on **distributed data**.
+The aim of the global indexer is to offer similar functionnalities on **distributed data**, in a parallel context.

 Distributed data is the term used in maia to describe a *collection* (in general a data array) that is dispatched across several MPI processes.
-The way the global data is dispatched must fullfit some rules described in the :ref:`introduction <intro>`, but the main idea is just that each MPI process get a section of the collection, following its rank in the MPI communicator:
+The way the global data is dispatched must fulfill some rules described in the :ref:`introduction <intro>`, but the main idea is just that each MPI process gets a section of the collection, function of its rank in the MPI communicator:

 .. image:: ./dist_array.png
   :width: 75%